 International & Comparative Law

-The International and Comparative Law Certificate Program is intended to provide a foundation for careers and further study in the application of legal regimes to transnational and international relationships.
+The International & Comparative Law Certificate program is intended to provide a foundation for careers and further study in the application of legal regimes to transnational and international relationships.

-In order to receive the International & Comparative Law Certificate upon graduation, students must meet the following requirements:
+To receive the International & Comparative Law Certificate upon graduation, students must complete the following courses:

-4) Attendance at two (2) designated CILE programs in each of the candidate’s 2L and 3L years at the School of Law.
-Note: Because these requirements become effective in the 2013-14 school year, students in the class of 2014 will only be rquired to attend 2 CILE programs in their third year of law school.
+- Attendance at two designated CILE programs in each of the candidate’s 2L and 3L years at the School of Law.
+Note: Because these requirements become effective in the 2013-14 school year, students in the class of 2014 will only be required to attend two CILE programs in their third year of law school.